nprapps/dailygraphics/README.md

 You should only need to do this once.

-**NPR Visuals:** The environment variables you need have already been generated, so you can skip the first step.
+**NPR users:** The environment variables you need have already been generated, so you can skip the first step.
 Contact Alyson, David or Chris for more information.

 Run the project